 During 2013, First Presbyterian celebrated its eighty-fifth anniversary.
 On Heritage Sunday, October 27, during the 11:00 AM worship service, The Reverend Doctor John Cecil Brearley, grandson of FPC founding minister, Dr. Cecil D. Brearley, was installed as Senior Minister of the First Presbyterian Church of Myrtle Beach.

 At a Congregational Meeting on April 27, 2014, The Pastor Nominating Committee recommended Cameron (Cam) W. Thomas and nominated him as Associate Pastor.
 The congregation voted to accept the nomination and Cam returned to Seminary.
 On May 31, he earned his Master of Divinity degree from Union Seminary.
 Cam joined the FPC staff on June 15 and was then ordained in this home church of Barbeque Presbyterian, Sanford, NC, on Sunday, August 3.
 On Sunday, September 21 at the 11:00 AM worship service, The Reverend Cameron W. Thomas was installed as Associate Minister, Youth & Missions, at the First Presbyterian Church of Myrtle Beach.
+Rev. Cam Thomas has moved on to become a senior minister in Wilmington, NC.

 On Sunday, September 14, at a Congregational Meeting, The Pastor Nominating Committee recommended The Reverend Christa Brewer and nominated her as the next Associate Pastor.
 The congregation voted to accept the nomination.
 Rev. Brewer joined the FPC staff on November 1, 2014.